www.MartinDavenport.com

 - When you wake up from a bad dream, scream loud, and long

-- When you need help from the police, deal only with the sheriff and no
+- When you need help from the police, deal only with the sheriff and no one else

 - Have a car, but don't flaunt it

-- If a little girl starts seeing stars on people's faces, keep an eye on
+- If a little girl starts seeing stars on people's faces, keep an eye on her brother

 - Fear can kill you

-- Don't bother with an umbrella, you'll never get wet no matter how much
+- Don't bother with an umbrella, you'll never get wet no matter how much it rains

-- Wine glasses of the highest quality bounce when thrown against a wall or
+- Wine glasses of the highest quality bounce when thrown against a wall or fireplace

 - Completely ignore Christmas and all other holidays

-- If one (or more) of the wings of your house is deserted/locked up, there
+- If one (or more) of the wings of your house is deserted/locked up, there is a reason for it

 - Do not try to stake vampire at sunset

 - If your loved one travels in time, follow.
-He/she WILL get in trouble
+He/she WILL get in trouble without you

 - ALWAYS believe the tarot cards